princealvinyusuf/Alpha-Stock/README.md

 ### Alpha-Stock
-Alpha Stock is a native iOS App that provide trade information based on AplpaVantege API
+Alpha Stock is a native iOS App that provide trade information based on AlphaVantege API

 ### Screenshot